Minims Prednisolone Sodium Phosphate (Prednisolone Sodium Phosphate)

 Storage

-Keep the unopened eye drops in a refrigerator (2-8°C) where children cannot reach them.
-Do not freeze the eye drops or expose them to strong light.
-Discard each single dose unit and any remaining solution immediately after use.
+Keep unopened eye drops in a refrigerator at 2-8°C and out of reach of children.
+Do not freeze or expose to strong light.

 Overdose Information